March 2019-Boca Raton, FL

 - FINRA arbitration 15-0881 in which a Raymond James customer alleged exploitation of a vulnerable adult, exploitation of a disabled adult and other claims.
 That case was settled for $325,000.

-In pending FINRA arbitration 16-01493, a Raymond James customer alleges damages of $675,000 for negligence, fraud, unsuitable recommendations, exploitation of the elderly and other claims.
+- FINRA arbitration 16-01493-a Raymond James customer alleged damages of $675,000 for negligence, fraud, unsuitable recommendations, exploitation of the elderly, violations of Florida securities laws and other claims.
+That case was settled in 2017 for $350,000.

-Sibley was discharged by Raymond James in 2/2015 after the firm received multiple customer complaints alleging unauthorized trading.
+Sibley was discharged by Raymond James in 2/2015 after the firm received multiple customer complaints alleging that the customer’s accounts had been traded without their permission.

 Sibley was employed by Moors & Cabot from 3/2015-2/2017 and by Raymond James 11/2007-3/2015.

-If you have losses in an investment account handled by Scott Sibley , you may be entitled to recover damages.
-Call for a no charge consultation.
+If you have losses in an investment account handled by Scott Sibley , call to learn how you may be able to recover damages through FINRA arbitration.

 Rex Securities Law , with offices in Boca Raton, FL, and Austin, TX, provides representation to investors nationwide who are seeking recovery of investment losses due to the negligence or fraud of stockbrokers and broker dealers.
 If you have questions about how your account has been handled, call to speak with an experienced securities attorney.